fluxcd/flux2/docs/guides/image-update.md

 It is also possible to create [Repository Scoped Tokens](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-repository-scoped-permissions).

+!!! warning
-!!!
-Note that this feature is in preview and does have limitations.
+    Repository Scoped Tokens are in preview and do have limitations.